Apply to the M.S. Analytics Track

 All application materials should be submitted directly to the Online Admissions System.
 Please do not send us any materials in the mail.
 We cannot review your application until all of the required materials have been submitted successfully.

-Please note: GRE Scores will not be required for applications received for the Spring 2023 and Fall 2023 semesters.
+Please note: GRE scores are not required for the MS Analytics track.
 All of the following materials are required unless otherwise stated:

 Three Letters of Recommendation

 |Letters are not required for the Analytics Track of the MS program but are highly recommended.
 Paper copies can be accepted, but you are strongly encouraged to submit letters via the Online Admissions System.
 If you choose to submit paper copies, they should be mailed to: Amy Bolis, 207 Church Street SE, Minneapolis, Minnesota 55455, USA.

 |Scores should be entered in the "Test Scores" tab in the Online Admissions System.
 Your scoresheet (or a screenshot) should be uploaded directly to the Online Admissions System under this same tab "Test Scores."
 Please do not mail in paper copies of your scoresheet.
 ETS does not send copies of the scores to the program.
 If you are admitted, the University will then request official copies.

 The following materials are optional and can be uploaded under the "Materials" tab of the Online Admissions System: